PARTICIPATORY VARIETY SELECTION FOR SELECTING AND DISSEMINATING FARMERS-PREFERRED WHEAT VARIETIES

 -

-CHOWDHURY, MD.
-SAMIUL ISLAM (HAJEE MOHAMMAD DANESH SCIENCE AND TECHNOLOGY UNIVERSITY, DINAJPUR., 2014-12)A field experiment was carried out at the Agroforestry and Environment research farm, Hajee Mohammad Danesh Science and Technology University (HSTU), Dinajpur, during November 2013 to February 2014 to screening the ... -
+JANNAT, MESKATUN (HAJEE MOHAMMAD DANESH SCIENCE AND TECHNOLOGY UNIVERSITY, DINAJPUR., 2017-06)An experiment was conducted at Crop physiology and Ecology Research Field, Hajee Mohammad Danesh Science and Technology University (HSTU), Dinajpur during the period 23 November, 2016 to February, 2017 to study the effect ... -